-Whilst wandering through my massive archive of older articles, I tripped across Take the Money or Leave It? which I wrote about a month after I got laid off from Nortel.
+Whilst wandering through my massive archive of older articles, I tripped across Take the Money or Leave It?
+I wrote it a month after I got laid off from Nortel.
+Somehow, this ended up showing the Best Financial Decision I ever made ?
+Well it certainly looks to be the case.
+I have a retirement, path to victory.

 In that article I mused the following interesting question (remember this was 2008 during the great crash):